Gshack18/IST_590_fall/README.md

 Affected

-All previous versions up to WordPress 4.2.4
+All versions up to WordPress 4.2.4

 Information
 User List Table Cross-Site Scripting also known be CVE 2015-7989 occurs within a function within the WordPress called wp-includes/class-wp-customize-widgets.php in all previous versions of WordPress 4.2.4 has a time issue where attacks can expose then abuse to do a timing side channel attack